-Reporting to the Director of Development for Wharton Center for Performing Arts, the Assistant Director of Development will work collaboratively to plan and implement a comprehensive fundraising program to sustain and build on the goals of Wharton Center.
-This highly motivated individual works closely with key staff at Wharton Center including communications and marketing, ticketing, operations and the education institute, to ensure a holistic approach to building a robust culture of philanthropy.
-The selected candidate should have an understanding of and appreciation for the arts and humanities in order to build upon the foundation of the existing advancement program.
+Reporting to the Director of Development, this highly motivated individual works closely with key staff at Wharton Center including marketing, ticketing, operations, and the education institute, to ensure a holistic approach to building a culture of philanthropy.
+The selected candidate should understand and have an appreciation for the arts and humanities in order to build upon the foundation of the existing advancement program.
+A background in the arts is not required.

-Knowledge equivalent to that which normally would be acquired by completing a four-year college degree program in Arts Management, Communications, Public Relations, Marketing and/or Business; one to three years of related and progressively more responsible or expansive work experience in professional fund raising, public relations, marketing, higher education fund raising or a related field; or an equivalent combination of education and experience.
+Knowledge equivalent to that which normally would be acquired by completing a Bachelor’s degree in Non-profit Management, Communications, Public Relations, Marketing and/or Business; one to three years of related and progressively more responsible or expansive work experience in professional fundraising, public relations, marketing, higher education fundraising or a related field; or an equivalent combination of education and experience.
 Valid driver’s license as travel is required.

 Three years of progressively responsible professional experience in higher education development, fundraising, or within arts management.